-In October 2019 the ART program’s visiting artist is textile artist Ana Lisa Hedstrom.
-Hosted by Blue Line Arts, Ms. Hedstrom is holding 2-day workshops in Roseville, CA. Stipends to attend a workshop free of charge will be awarded to artists in Placer County for one of the following:
+In April & May 2020 the ART program’s visiting artist is ceramic artist Jason Walker.
+Hosted by Blue Line Arts, Jason Walker is holding 2 x 3-day workshops in Roseville, CA. Stipends to attend a workshop free of charge will be awarded to individual artists in Placer County for one of the following:

 Workshop Session I, All Skill Levels, May 1, 2, 3, 2020

 Workshop Session II, Intermediate/Advanced, May 12, 13 14, 2020